 Many people will experience some type of orthodontic concern in their lifetime.
 Patients generally have concerns about malocclusions or bad bites.
-Malocclusions occur when the teeth and jaw structure do not fit together correctly.
+Malocclusions occur when the teeth and jaw structures do not fit together correctly.
 Orthodontic treatment can help achieve a straight, healthy smile and better dental health.
-If you live in the El Paso, Corpus Christi, or Las Cruces areas and are experiencing pain or discomfort with your bite, please contact SmileLife Orthodontics today.
+If you live in the El Paso or Corpus Christi areas and are experiencing pain or discomfort with your bite, please contact SmileLife Orthodontics today.

 Not just cosmetic